Last Updated on October 15, 2021 by Kari

-If you want to learn more about it, take the free masterclass with Vishen.
+If you want to learn more about how having the Mindvalley Membership will benefit you, take the free masterclass here with Vishen.
 He talks about personal growth and what he has learned about changing your life and being your best self.
-(Warning: You will likely want to get access to this pass after listening to Vishen.
-I was already sold on it before I watched the masterclass, but I had a ton of excitement for the next year after I listened to him talk.)

-I’m still blown away and so excited to get started on my year of consistently taking courses.
-Yes, I plan on dedicating every day that I can to actively doing a part of a quest or course.
+I’m still blown away and so excited that I have a constant stream of quests and classes and learning to go through.
+I dedicate every day that I can to actively doing a part of a quest or course.